HealthRex/CDSS/scripts/DevWorkshop/ReadMe.GoogleCloudDevEnvironment.txt

     - Feel free to change the arguments and see how the output changes

-    - Then you can run 'cloud_write.py' which is a script that creates a python batch file.
+    - Then you can run 'cloudDriverScript.py' which is a script that creates a python batch file.
-    - The 'cloud_write.py' creates a shell script (A shell script is a computer program that runs on the command line interpreter)
+    - The 'cloudDriverScript.py' creates a shell script (A shell script is a computer program that runs on the command line interpreter)

-        python cloud_write.py
+        python cloudDriverScript.py

     - The cloud_log.sh file that is created is a shell script that includes batch python scripts, that builds off of the cloud_read.py
     - It outputs the first 100 rows of med descriptions, for each letter  of the alphabet, giving 26 different log files.

-      bash cloud_log.sh
+      bash cloud_driver.sh

     - The cloud_log.sh file gives a template for writing scripts or programs that may a take a long time to run,
     - runs in the background, while recording the progress and outputs as they occur.